 - the history of national and international networking policy,

 - its challenge of societal norms, regulations, and structures,

 - policy analysis: actors, issues, and trends, and

 - policy learning: better and worst practices.

-I give special attention to singular issues like content regulation/ manipulation, consumer/ data protection or the use of digital tools for special purposes, e.g. migration and integration.
+I give special attention to singular issues like content regulation and manipulation, consumer and data protection, or algorithms and machine learning.